Tome Forge: Teaching LLMs to Think Like Philosophers

 The framework adapts.
 Narrative thinkers like Dostoevsky: emphasize episodic and emotional layers to capture psychological development.
 Systematic thinkers like Kant: procedural and structural layers dominate.
 Poetic thinkers like Emerson: emotional and episodic layers for aphoristic style.

-The five-layer structure provides scaffolding.
-You adjust the weights to match the author’s cognitive signature.
+The five-layer structure is scaffolding.
+You tune the weights to match the author’s cognitive signature.

-Beyond philosophy: legal reasoning, strategic planning, creative writing, scientific argumentation.
-Anywhere thinking style matters as much as content.
+And this isn’t just philosophy: legal reasoning, strategic planning, scientific argumentation, anywhere thinking style matters as much as content.

 This might be the hardest problem in the entire pipeline.